-Check the Microchip web page (www.microchip.com) and the latest "Product Selector Guide" (DS00148) for the complete list of demonstration, development and evaluation kits.
+Check the Microchip web page (www.microchip.com) for the complete list of demonstration, development and evaluation kits.

-23.0 ELECTRICAL CHARACTERISTICS
+20.0 ELECTRICAL CHARACTERISTICS

 This section provides an overview of dsPIC30F electrical characteristics.
 Additional information will be provided in future revisions of this document as it becomes available.